nikprt/Niklas_Portfolio/README.md

 * Used SMOTE as data synthesization technique to balance the classes represented in the dataset.
 * Trained and evaluated different classification models (Logistic Regression, Random Forest, Support Vector Machine) using k-fold cross validation.
 * Reviewed model performance by looking at important metrics such as confusion matrix, F1-Score, ROC Curve/ROC AUC score.

+# Project 2: Deep Learning for Electric Motor Temperature Estimation (linke here!)
+* Built linear ML models as well as Deep Neural Networks to predict the temperature of motor components inside a Permanent Magnet Synchronous Motor.
+*